JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_mid-term_report_210370190/index.md

 ### Accomplished Work

-From July 1st to now, I mainly have implemented the `Neural Fictitious Self-play`(NFSP) algorithm into `ReinforcementLearningZoo.jl`(RLZoo.jl) and add one relative experiment in the documentation.
-Also `Multi-agent Deep Deterministic Policy Gradient`(MADDPG) algorithm's semi-finished implementation has been placed into `RLZoo.jl` and will test it on more envs in the next weeks.
-Related commits list as the following:
+From July 1st to now, I mainly have implemented the `Neural Fictitious Self-play`(NFSP) algorithm and added it into `ReinforcementLearningZoo.jl`(RLZoo.jl).
+A workable experiment is also added into the documentation.
+Besides, `Multi-agent Deep Deterministic Policy Gradient`(MADDPG) algorithm's semi-finished implementation has been placed into `RLZoo.jl` and will test it on more envs in the next weeks.
+Related commits are listed below:

 - [add Base.:(==) and Base.hash for AbstractEnv and test nash_conv on KuhnPokerEnv#348](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/pull/348)
 - [Supplement functions in ReservoirTrajectory and BehaviorCloningPolicy #390](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/pull/390)